'Significant Threat' of Severe Weather in the Midlands

 "You need to be monitoring the weather throughout the day," says News19 Chief Meteorologist Jim Gandy.

 The Storm Prediction Center has put the a portion of the state, including Columbia, in an area with a "moderate" level of risk.
 However, moderate is the second highest level on their scale.
-The eastern Midlands, including Lee and Clarendon Counties, is under what's know as "enhanced risk," one level of degree lower.
+The eastern Midlands, iis under what's know as "enhanced risk," one level of degree lower.

+Those terms just mean that the regions are at an increased risk of seeing the threats caused by severe weather, and that the effects could be severe.

 WLTX iPhone app: on.wltx.com/1NTHH98